wp-plugins/real-user-monitoring-by-pingdom/readme.txt

 Real User Monitoring is the only way to see how every single visitor is experiencing a website.
 It's paramount when you want to make improvments to your website's performance.

 Please note that you need a Pingdom account for this plugin.
-If you don't have one, grab one free at <a href="https://www.pingdom.com/rum" title="Pingdom Real User Monitoring">pingdom.com</a> - it's super-easy!
+If you don't have one, grab one at <a href="https://www.pingdom.com/rum" title="Pingdom Real User Monitoring">pingdom.com</a> - it's super-easy!

 == Installation ==